kons-9/shapechangeable-computer/README.md

 * Body and TailFlit : [ FlitType(2) | FlitId(6) | Message(48) | Checksum(8)]
 * NopeFlit : [ FlitType(2) | (undefined)(62) ]

+A header of flit(packet) that need only head flit begin with H.

 HeadFlit id is 0.
 todo: flitId and length of flit is mod 6bit.